This week, The Boys and I returned from our 10th annual Mother-Sons trip.

 I’m proud of us for keeping up the tradition these last two years.
 The boys and I are already pondering what to do next year.
 The 10-year-old wants to try skiing.
 The 16-Year-Old would like to go rafting again.
 I want to start traveling internationally with them and have my sights on Iceland.
 Whatever we decide, I’m sure we will have fun.
 We always do.

-Updates 5/25/2023:
+Update 5/25/2023:

 I decided to just revisit this page and add our more recent trips for archival purposes.
 See below…